 Features:

-The Esam 4200 has been a really good seller for years, and it’s easy to see why.
-I’ve used this machine, and it’s many machine for an very low price!
+The Esam 4200 has been an incredibly good seller for years, and it’s easy to see why.
+I’ve used this machine, and it’s a lot of machine for a very low price!

-If you’re sipping single or double espresso, lungo or Americano – you can work with this as a one touch machine, meaning once you’ve got your wonderful coffee, you can literally simply press the button each time to get your great coffee.
+If you’re drinking single or double espresso, lungo or Americano – you can use this as a one touch machine, meaning once you’ve got your perfect coffee, you can literally just press the button each time to get your perfect coffee.

-They’re clever, literally – however other than the Dedica EC685M which I’ll speak about shortly, all other panarello wands I’m aware of are capable of making only one kind of milk foam, the thick, stiff foam used to make old school cappuccino.
+They’re clever, actually – but other than the Dedica EC685M which I’ll talk about shortly, all other panarello wands I’m aware of are capable of making only one kind of milk foam, the thick, stiff foam used to make old school cappuccino.

-If this is what you like, excellent, it’s really easy to produce this sort of milk foam with the panarello, so really leave it on, stick it in your milk jug, stop when your milk jug starts to get too hot to comfortably touch.
+If this is what you like, great, it’s very easy to produce this kind of milk foam with the panarello, so just leave it on, stick it in your milk jug, stop when your milk jug starts to get too hot to comfortably touch.

 Option 2: Remove the panarello.

 There is a knack to this, and believe me, it’s harder than it looks ;-).
-I’ve been practising for years and I’ve only recently in fact got the knack of it, but if you check out some of my YouTube videos, I have quite a few milk steaming tutorials.
+I’ve been practising for years and I’ve only recently really got the knack of it, but if you check out some of my YouTube videos, I have quite a few milk steaming tutorials.

 Subscribe to my YouTube Channel